asimon655/dotNet5782_3715_6941/README.md

  > in precantage pies or in bars

 ## Tabels Features :
-#The tabels hum[ing around when the simulator is activated cause we didnt use virtualization - if we will go to the competition we will fix that.
+# The tabels junping around when the simulator is activated cause we didnt use virtualization - if we will go to the competition we will fix that.

 ### Sort by click on the Header :
 > ![image](https://user-images.githubusercontent.com/90776557/149632165-e4983715-2f51-48cf-b6f2-ec08100fc055.png)